adonisjs/v6-docs/content/docs/database/lucid.md

+---
+summary: Quick overview of Lucid ORM, a SQL query builder and Active Record ORM built on top of Knex.
+---

 # Lucid ORM

 Lucid is a SQL query builder, and an Active Record ORM built on top of [Knex](https://knexjs.org) created and maintained by the AdonisJS core team.
 Lucid strives to leverage SQL to its full potential and offers clean API for many advanced SQL operations.